bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 * Create a database::

-   mysql -u root -p
+   mysql -u root -pMysqlRootPass
    CREATE DATABASE quantum;
+   GRANT ALL ON quantum.* TO 'quantumUser'@'localhost' IDENTIFIED BY 'quantumPass';
-   GRANT ALL ON quantum.* TO 'quantumUser'@'%' IDENTIFIED BY 'quantumPass';
+   GRANT ALL ON quantum.* TO 'quantumUser'@'10.20.10.%' IDENTIFIED BY 'quantumPass';
    quit;

 * Edit the OVS plugin configuration file /etc/quantum/plugins/openvswitch/ovs_quantum_plugin.ini with::

    #Under the database section
    [DATABASE]
-   sql_connection = mysql://quantumUser:quantumPass@100.10.10.51/quantum
+   sql_connection = mysql://quantumUser:quantumPass@10.20.10.51/quantum

    #Under the OVS section
    [OVS]